jaylencheng/jaylencheng.github.io/_posts/2022-10-25-Typicality.md

 $$

-This indicates that the probability of a random sequence only depends on the distribution of each random variable $X$ and the frequency of the value $x^n$.
+This indicates that the probability of a random sequence only depends on the distribution of each random variable $X$and the frequency of the value $x^n$.
 Like the definition of emprical entropy in the weak AEP, we define the cross entropy:

 **Definition 8:**
 	(Cross Entropy):\\
-	We define the cross entropy in an i.i.d. trial with $ n $ implements of RV $ X $ as:
+	We define the cross entropy in an i.i.d. trial with $n $implements of RV $X $as:

 $$